-At least two acceptable personal reference received for all new staff.
-Reference forms are filled out online and emailed directly to the Joshua Center Executive Director.
+At least one acceptable personal reference received for all staff.
+Reference forms are to be sent from the Joshua Center and returned directly to the office.
 At least one acceptable job-related reference received for all positions.
 Applicants to complete form authorizing camp to seek reference.
 Forms sent from Joshua Center and returned directly to that Joshua Center.